 - commit to at least 24 hours of visitor contact work per month from April through October,

-- commit to attending a required training and orientation as assigned,
+- commit to attending required training and orientation as assigned,

-- provide a detailed schedule of locations and dates, short artist statement and photograph to NPS and CNHA staff in advance, and be able stick to the proposed schedule as firmly as possible,
+- provide a detailed schedule of locations and dates in advance, and be able stick to the proposed schedule as firmly as possible,

-- conduct a minimum of one community outreach event, and
+- conduct a minimum of one event to engage the local resident community, and

 - provide art product(s) for sale at CNHA outlets.